-1. Pursuant to DOO 10-5 (Chief Financial Officer and Assistant Secretary for Administration), the DOC CFO/ASA has been designated by the Secretary of Commerce to act as the Grants Officer for the Department and is responsible for developing and implementing policies, standards, and procedures for the administration of all financial assistance programs of the DOC.
+1. Pursuant to DOO 10-5 (Chief Financial Officer and Assistant Secretary for Administration), the CFO/ASA has been designated by the Secretary of Commerce to act as the Grants Officer for DOC and is responsible for developing and implementing policies, standards, and procedures for the administration of all DOC financial assistance programs.

-[Note: Under DOO 10-4 (Assistant Secretary for Economic Development) EDA has been delegated authority by the Secretary of Commerce to administer the Public Works and Economic Development Act and pertinent provisions of the Trade Act and the America Creating Opportunities to Meaningfully Promote Excellence in Technology, Education, and Science (COMPETES) Reauthorization Act of 2010, among other matters.
+Under DOO 10-4 (Assistant Secretary for Economic Development) EDA has been delegated authority by the Secretary of Commerce to administer the Public Works and Economic Development Act and pertinent provisions of the Trade Act and the America Creating Opportunities to Meaningfully Promote Excellence in Technology, Education, and Science (COMPETES) Reauthorization Act of 2010, among other matters.
 This includes grants administration for such programs.
-In addition, NIST and NOAA are delegated through DOOs 30-2A (National Institute of Standards and Technology) and 10-15 (Under Secretary of Commerce for Oceans and Atmosphere and Administrator of the National Oceanic and Atmospheric Administration) respectively, the authority to perform functions in the Federal Grant and Cooperative Agreement Act, 31 U.S.C. §§ 6301-08 with regard to making grants and cooperative agreements.]
+In addition, NIST and NOAA are delegated through DOOs 30-2A (National Institute of Standards and Technology) and 10-15 (Under Secretary of Commerce for Oceans and Atmosphere and Administrator of the National Oceanic and Atmospheric Administration) respectively, the authority to enter into grants and cooperative agreements.

-2. The CFO/ASA hereby delegates to the Grants Officer the authority to approve exceptions to awards subject to the provisions of 2 CFR § 200.102 (Exceptions).

-[Note: This delegation of authority may not be re-delegated by the Grants Officer.]
+2. The CFO/ASA hereby delegates the authority to approve exceptions to awards subject to the provisions of 2 CFR § 200.102 (Exceptions) to the Grants Officer identified by the head of the operating unit.
+This delegation of authority may not be re-delegated by the Grants Officer.

-B. Office of Acquisition Management (OAM)
+B. Office of Acquisition Management

-OAM is delegated the authority to develop, issue and oversee implementation of policies and procedures for the administration of DOC financial assistance programs (including grants, cooperative agreements, loans, and loan guarantees) and to oversee implementation of DOC's audit follow-up program with respect to financial assistance programs.
-The OAM Director also serves as the Debarring and Suspending Official for DOC nonprocurement actions, and as the Chair of the DOC Grants Council, which is the governing body for enterprise wide policy development and implementation in the DOC for Federal assistance programs.
+OAM is delegated the authority to develop, issue and oversee implementation of policies and procedures for the administration of DOC financial assistance programs and to oversee implementation of DOC's audit follow-up for financial assistance programs.
+The OAM Director serves as the Chair of the DOC Grants Council, the governing body for Federal financial assistance policy development and implementation.
 DOO 10-5 § 1.02.f states that the CFO/ASA "assigns responsibility for financial assistance administrative and operational policies to the Director for Acquisition Management."
-The Grants Management Division (GMD), located within OAM, is responsible for the administrative and operational policies for DOC.
+FAPOD, located within OAM, is responsible for the administrative and operational policies for DOC financial assistance programs.

-The following functions will be performed by GMD:
+The following functions will be performed by FAPOD:

-1. Provide guidance, interpretations, and technical assistance on regulations, policies, and procedures for the administration of financial assistance to Grants Officers, Program Offices, and others as needed.

-2. Develop, prepare, coordinate, and submit notices of Department-wide proposed rulemaking, interim final rules, final rules, and other Federal Register notices regarding financial assistance matters to the Office of Assistant General Counsel for Legislation and Regulation (AGC/L&R), with copies of comments and/or clearances received during coordination.

-3. Provide to OMB and other Federal agencies, after review and comment by appropriate operating unit and other Departmental staff, consolidated DOC comments concerning proposed new government-wide policies and procedures and proposed revisions to policies and procedures related to financial assistance issues.
+- 1. Provide guidance, interpretations, and technical assistance on regulations, policies, and procedures for the administration of Federal financial assistance to DOC Grants Officers, Program Offices, and others as needed. - 2.
+Develop, prepare, coordinate, and submit notices of DOC-wide proposed rulemaking, interim final rules, final rules, and other Federal Register notices regarding financial assistance matters to the Office of the Assistant General Counsel for Legislation and Regulation (AGC/L&R), with copies of comments and/or clearances received during coordination. - 3.
+Provide to OMB and other Federal agencies DOC's consolidated comments concerning proposed new government-wide policies and procedures and proposed revisions to policies and procedures related to Federal financial assistance.